Shoresh613/image-file-namer/README.md

 ### Still to do
 Improved understanding of the images would be nice.
 Also a better keyword extraction.
 As seen in the example, 'Hunter' is turned into 'Hun', also nypost would be nice to have included.

+### Extra related scripts developed in the process

+`clean_file_name.py`: Removes illegal charachters from the filename, and shortens it to enable transfer to Android (135 char limit?
+At least for me when transferring from Windows).

+`name_extractor.py`: Extracts personal names from a body of text.

+`resize_images.py`: Resizes images 50% and stores as jpeg (70% quality), suitable for downscaling screenshots for storage.

+`words_to_set.py`: Reads a text file consisting of words you want to keep in the description, filters out words with numbers in them, removes duplicates, sorts the words and outputs a file with every words on a line of its own.
+Can be used to generate `filtered_words.txt` used by the main script.